From kJ/m³ to Pa: Understanding Pressure and Energy Density

 The Relationship Between Energy Density and Pressure:

-In more complex systems, such as those involving non-ideal gases, liquids, or solids, the relationship between energy density and pressure becomes considerably more intricate, requiring consideration of factors such as compressibility, temperature dependence, and intermolecular forces.
+In more complex systems, such as those involving non-ideal gases, liquids, or solids, the relationship between energy density and pressure becomes considerably more involved, requiring consideration of factors such as compressibility, temperature dependence, and intermolecular forces.
 In these scenarios, the relationship is generally defined through equations of state that are specific to the material.

 Conversion Scenarios and Limitations: